soumitradev/HPCWiki/docs/faq/login.md

 ### I forgot my ssh key passphrase.
 What should I do?

 Unfortunately, there is no way to recover your SSH key passphrase.
-Please regenerate an ssh key pair and send the public key to <hpc@hyderabad.bits-pilani.ac.in>.
+Please regenerate an ssh key pair and send the public key to [hpc@hyderabad.bits-pilani.ac.in](mailto:hpc@hyderabad.bits-pilani.ac.in).
 For the newly generated ssh key pair you may enter a new `passphrase`.